JAORMX/deet.blog/content/posts/day-10-trying-to-change-deet-s-schedule.md

 ![](/images/20200713_214404.jpg)

-We also realised that her fur has started to shine little bit more.
-It might be the salmon food we have given her, it should be good for the fur and skin.
+We also realized that her fur has started to shine a bit more.
+It might be the salmon food we have given her since it should be good for the fur and skin.

 So, it was a good day indeed!
-And we all got change to enjoy the beautiful summer evening.
+And we all got a chance to enjoy the beautiful summer evening.

 ![](/images/20200713_195803.jpg)